Computing exact $D$-optimal designs by mixed integer second-order cone programming

 It follows immediately from these two definitions that the problem of maximizing a concave SOC-representable function (or minimizing a convex one) over an SOC-representable set can be cast as an SOCP.
-It is also easy to verify that sets defined by linear equalities (i.e., polyhedrons) are SOC-representable, that intersections of SOC-representable sets are SOC-representable and that the (pointwise) maximum of convex SOC-representable functions is still convex and SOC-representable.
+It is also easy to verify that sets defined by linear equalities (i.e., polyhedrons) are SOC-representable, that intersections of SOC-representable sets are SOC- representable and that the (pointwise) minimum of concave SOC- representable functions is still concave and SOC-representable.

 We next give another example which is of major importance for this article: the geometric mean of $n$ nonnegative variables is SOC-representable.